Photo Essay: Excavating the “Everyday Past” in Cambodia

 Under a plastic and wood pavilion, several people excavate at an archaeological site while others look on from above.

 Cambodian archaeologists excavate an occupation mound in Baset village in 2022.
-This image was not created using Generative AI.
 Photo Credit: Alison Carter

 For example, while we expect that most inhabitants of the village were agriculturally focused, there also seems to have a thriving textile production industry.
 One mound where we worked had more than two dozen ceramic spindle whorls, used in the spinning of material like cotton or silk for weaving into cloth.
 Cloth would have been used for everyday clothing, with finer pieces being used by elites or for the gods in temples.
 Cloth also may have been used to fulfill tax and tribute demands from the capital.